-- · An e-mail address (ir@telefonica.com). - A telephone number (+34 91 482 87 00) and a mailing address (Distrito Telefónica Edificio Central Pl.
-2a C/ Ronda de la Comunicación s/n 28050 Madrid). - In addition, to provide detailed reports on the evolution, strategy and results of the Company and to answer questions from analysts and institutional investors, informational meetings and roadshows are organized at the main financial centers worldwide.
-These meetings are held by both Investor Relations and Telefónica's management team, which are virtual when required, as for example in the context of the situation generated by the COVID-19.
+- · An e-mail address (ir@telefonica.com). - A telephone number (+34 91 482 87 00) and a mailing address (Distrito Telefónica - Edificio Central Pl.
+2a C/ Ronda de la Comunicación s/n 28050 Madrid). - · In addition, to provide detailed reports on the evolution, strategy and results of the Company and to answer questions from analysts and institutional investors, informational meetings and roadshows are organized at the main financial centers worldwide.
+These meetings are held by both Investor Relations and Telefónica's management team, in a face-to-face format, hybrid or virtual.
+Since the situation generated by COVID-19, the virtual format has become common for this type of meeting.

-During 2022, contact was maintained with 725 institutional investors, with a total of 11 roadshows, both in person and virtual.
+During 2023, contact was maintained with 580 institutional investors, attending 21 roadshows and sectorial or general conferences organised by investment banks, both face-to-face and virtual.

 Attendance at forums and conferences in the telecommunications sector or generally in Europe/Latin America and in Environmental, Social and Governance matters (ESG), is also a natural channel for Telefónica's communication with institutional investors.
-Thus, during 2022, Telefónica has been present at 12 sectoral or general conferences organized by bank.
+Thus, during 2023, Telefónica has been present at 17 sectoral or general conferences organized by bank.

-There are also presentations to and meetings with analysts and institutional investors that delve into strategic issues of the Company, which supplement the published information and may be necessary or appropriate to facilitate communication and the longterm creation of value.
+There are also presentations to and meetings with analysts and institutional investors that delve into strategic issues of the Company, which supplement the published information and may be necessary or appropriate to facilitate communication and the long-term creation of value.

-Within this context and for some years now.
-Telefónica has an Engagement Program with the Company's main investors, informing them transparently and on an ongoing basis of, among other things, business strategy, financial performance, corporate governance (composition of the Board of Directors and Good Governance practices), remuneration and sustainability.
+Within this context and for some years now, Telefónica has an Engagement Program with the Company's main investors, informing them transparently and on an ongoing basis of, among other things, business strategy, financial performance, corporate governance (composition of the Board of Directors and Good Governance practices), remuneration and sustainability.
 In addition to Investor Relations, other areas of the Telefónica Group responsible for matters concerning which queries are received, such as the Office of the General Secretary, People or Sustainability, also participate in this program.
-The Company is committed to the main investors in ESG, and regularly makes telephone calls, roadshows and holds face-to-face meetings in London, Paris and USA, or in virtual format if necessary, mainly from COVID-19.
+The Company is committed to the main investors in ESG, and regularly makes telephone calls, roadshows and holds face-to-face meetings in London, Paris and USA, or in virtual format.